The Ontario Securities Commission

 The Ontario Securities Commission (OSC) is an independent Crown corporation that is responsible for regulating the capital marketsCapital markets Where people buy and sell investments.+ read full definition in Ontario.
 Our statutory mandate is:

-To provide protection to investors from unfair, improper or fraudulent practices and to foster fair and efficient capital markets and confidence in capital markets.
+To provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic risk.

 Providing protection to investors is a key part of the OSCOSC See Ontario Securities Commission.+ read full definition’s mandate.
 As a regulatory agency, the OSC administers and enforces the Securities Act (Ontario) and the Commodity Futures Act (Ontario).
 Specifically, the OSC works to protect investors by making and enforcing rules governing the securities industry in Ontario.